 - e.
 For a JD student, the option to take a course on a "credit/no credit" basis is limited to one course per term, except in a student's final term.
 JD students may elect to take up to nine units on a "credit/no credit" basis to fulfill JD degree requirements.
-LLM students may elect to take up to six units on a "credit/no credit" basis for each LLM degree, with the approval of the program director.
-Excluded from these limitations are units earned in clinical and externship programs and any other courses only offered on a "credit/no credit" basis (see paragraph g below).
+Excluded from these limitations are units earned in clinical and externship programs and any other courses only offered on a "credit/no credit" basis (see paragraph h. below).
 Also excluded from these limitations are units transferred from another law school. - f.
 Because "credit/no credit" grades are not included in GPA calculations, taking courses on a "credit/no credit" basis may make JD students ineligible for Dean's List.
 (See the section on Dean's List in the "Administrative Rules and Procedures" section of this handbook.) - g.
-After grades are posted, students who elected to take a course "credit/no credit" may ask the registrar for the letter grade awarded by the instructor. - h.
+After grades are posted, students who elected to take a course "credit/no credit" may find out the letter grade awarded by the instructor by asking the registrar. - h.
 The following courses are always graded on a "credit/no credit" basis.
 Letter grades are not an option, and the units do not count towards the maximum number of "credit/no credit" election units.